Francine Shapiro: Eye movement desensitization and reprocessing

 In the late 1980s Shapiro invented and developed eye movement desensitization and reprocessing (EMDR), a controversial form of exposure therapy to which various other activities (for example eye movement) are required from the person being treated.

 In a workshop, Shapiro related how the idea of the therapy came to her while she was taking a walk in the woods, and discerned she had been able to cope better with disturbing thoughts when also experiencing saccadic eye movements.
 Psychologist Gerald Rosen has expressed doubt about this description, saying that people are normally not aware of this type of eye movement.
 Gerald Rosen and Bruce Grimley suggest that it is more likely that she developed EMDR out of her experience with neuro-linguistic programming.

 Shapiro went on to devote herself to the development and research of EMDR therapy.
 She was a senior research fellow emeritus at the Mental Research Institute, Palo Alto, California, executive director of the EMDR Institute, Watsonville, California, and founder and president emeritus of EMDR Humanitarian Assistance Programs, a non-profit organization that coordinates disaster response and pro bono trainings worldwide.
 The organization was a recipient of the 2011 International Society for Traumatic Stress Studies Sarah Haley Memorial Award for Clinical Excellence.
 Shapiro was designated as one of the “Cadre of Experts” of the American Psychological Association & Canadian Psychological Association Joint Initiative on Ethnopolitical Warfare, and served as advisor to a wide variety of trauma treatment and outreach organizations and journals.
 She was an invited speaker at psychology conferences and universities worldwide, and wrote and co-authored more than 60 journal articles, chapters, and books about EMDR, including the primary text Eye Movement Desensitization and Reprocessing: Basic Principles, Protocols and Procedures.
 She was a licensed clinical psychologist and resided in Northern California.

 In the early 2000s, peer reviewed systematic trials on EMDR have described it as a pseudoscience given the primary therapeutic mechanisms are unfalsifiable and non-scientific.
 A peer reviewed systematic meta analysis in 2024 found it as effective as other therapies.

 Awards

 As the developer of EMDR, Shapiro was the recipient of a variety of awards, including the International Sigmund Freud Award for Psychotherapy of the City of Vienna in conjunction with the World Council for Psychotherapy, the American Psychological Association Trauma Psychology Division Award for Outstanding Contributions to Practice in Trauma Psychology, and the Distinguished Scientific Achievement in Psychology Award presented by the California Psychological Association.

 Death

 Shapiro received a second cancer diagnosis in her later years.

-She died suddenly at age 71 on June 16, 2019, at a medical center north of San Francisco not far from her home, after a long struggle with respiratory issues.
+She died suddenly at age 71 on June 16, 2019, at a medical facility in Sonoma County, California, not far from her home in Sea Ranch, after a long struggle with respiratory issues.
 The cause of death is unknown.